Department of Public Works

 Recycling Convenience Center for Colts Neck Residents at Public Works Yard

-The Township’s Recycling Convenience Center at DPW is open Monday, Wednesday & Friday 8:00 a.m. – 1:30 p.m. and accepts:
+The Township’s Recycling Convenience Center at DPW is open year-round; Monday, Wednesday, Friday & Saturday, 8:00 a.m. – 1:00 p.m. and accepts:

 • Metal items (such as washers, dryers, etc.)(no refrigerators, freezers, or anything containing Freon) NO FREON PRODUCTS WILL BE ACCEPTED